Zdeněk Měřínský

 Zdeněk Měřínský (16 January 1948 in Jihlava – 9 September 2016 in Panská Lhota) was a Czech archeologist and historian specializing in medieval archaeology, Czech and Austrian medieval history, casteollogy (building and function of castles), evolution of the settlement structure, and topography.
-The head of the Department of Archaeology and Museology (Faculty of Arts) at the Masaryk University.
+He was the head of the Department of Archaeology and Museology (Faculty of Arts) at the Masaryk University.
 He also lectured at other universities.
-The author of several hundred scientific studies, author or co-author of several important monographs.
+He was the author of several hundred scientific studies, author or co-author of several important monographs.